Lisbon in 4 Days: everything you need to know

 Explore the Monserrate Palace

-It is known as the hidden gem of Sintra, as it is not as popular as its neighbours.
-However, it has enough charm to make it a must-see in Sintra.
+Known as the hidden gem of Sintra, it is not as popular as its neighbours.
+However, it has more than enough charm to make it a must-see in Sintra.

-These last four are considered Sintra's must-see sights, but the town is home to many more treasures.
+These last 4 are considered Sintra's must-sees, but the town is home to many more treasures.
+If time permits you can book tickets for the Castelo dos Mouros, the Convento dos Capuchos or the Countess' Chalet and Garden.

-Day 4: Night in the Alto district, excursion to Cascais and Park of Nations
+Day 4: Spend a night in the Alto quarter and go to Cascais

 Cascais| ©Luiz Pantoja